 Caterina's Club's mission is to provide warm meals, affordable housing assistance, and job training to homeless and

 low-income families throughout Southern California.
-It is supported by a vision where they are creating a modicum
+It is supported by a vision where we are creating a modicum of

-vulnerable children receiving a meal every night at 44 sites throughout LA and Orange Counties; 126 families been
+vulnerable children receiving a meal every night at 51 sites throughout LA and Orange Counties; 143 families have

-placed in permanent housing in safe neighborhoods through our Welcome Home program, and 85 teens have been trained
+been placed in permanent housing in safe neighborhoods through our Welcome Home program, and 122 teens have been

-through the Hospitality Academy at two Anaheim High Schools.
-Our vision is to provide every child the resources, love,
+trained through the Hospitality Academy at four Anaheim High Schools.
+Our vision is to provide every child the

-It all started with Mama Caterina.
+It all started with Mamma Caterina.
 Bruno and his mother, Caterina, visited the Boys and Girls Club

 of Anaheim down the street from his restaurant (Anaheim White House), where his mother noticed that there was a

 6-year old boy eating potato chips for dinner, because his family couldn’t afford a proper meal.
 Caterina insisted

 that Bruno make some pasta for the child.
 They soon realized that there were many more of these hungry 'motel